1337jazz/microtraining-git/README.md

 >>>>>>> new
 ```

 and then choose if we want to keep "james", "jane", or both.
-After that we just need to run `git add .` to stage the changes, and the commit the new changes.
+After that we just need to run `git add .` to stage the changes, and then commit the new changes.

 # Rebasing
-The sacriest/most confusing git command?
+The scariest/most confusing git command?
 Not really.
 There are just a few things to know about that can clear things up.

 ## Rebasing vs Merging